-Social media has become increasingly common for journalists as a means of promoting their work, contacting sources and connecting with colleagues.
+Social media is frequently used by journalists as a means of promoting their work, contacting sources and connecting with colleagues.

-But with increased use of these sites comes increased risks.
+But with increased use comes increased risks.
 The safety of many freelance journalists has been compromised because of information and images they have posted on social media, so it’s important to be aware of the risks and adopt good behaviours.

 Best practice: social media

-- Where possible create separate social media accounts for your work and your private life.
-This is to protect you, your family, and your sources.
+- Where possible, create separate work and personal social media accounts.
+This is to protect you, your family and your sources.

-- Think carefully about the information that you put on social media and how this could put you and your family at risk.
-Do not put information such as your address, your passport details, or your date of birth online.
+- Think carefully about the information that you post on social media and how this could put you and your family at risk.
+Do not post details such as your address, passport details or date of birth online.

-- Check the privacy settings of your accounts regularly.
-Check that any information you want kept private is protected from public view.
+- Check the privacy settings of your accounts regularly to ensure that any information you want kept private is protected from public view.